familyfriendlymikey/imba.vim/doc/ideas.md

+don't delete tabs if line is empty, leave them there (unlink vim, like kakoune) but also when using `dap` don't include those lines as connectors for another paragraph

 if a user does vv/zz, center horizontally too if scroll-x > 0

 a key to only show lines with active selections on them,